BlueBrain/nexus-forge/docs/source/configuration.rst

          targets:
            - identifier: <a name, or an IRI>
              bucket: <a file name, an URL path, or a Store bucket>
+             filters:
+               - path: <a resource property path>
+               - value: <a resource property value to filter with>
+         searchendpoints:
+           sparql:
+             endpoint: <A SPARQL endpoint to send resolving query to.
+Only used for resolvers based on SPARQL>
          resolve_with_properties: <a list of str currently only supported by DemoResolver>
          result_resource_mapping: <an Hjson string, a file path, or an URL>
          endpoint: <when 'origin' is 'store', a Store endpoint, default to Store:endpoint>